 And I adore the below house and how modern and different it looks to the other ones.
 It reminds me somewhat of a houseboat.
 It is so stylish.

 Speaking of modern, the next one reminds me of Germany because you see homes like that a lot, including the grass roof.
 A little too modern for me though but I still appreciate the design and look of it.

 I had to save the next one for last.
 I came across it nestled into the dunes while I ran onto the beach in the early morning.
 It was so private and kind of magical with it’s flickering lanterns and two huge rope porch swings.
 What is not to love about this home?
 I feel like it should be in a movie.
 Like Grace and Frankie‘s beach home.
 Do any of you watch that Netflix show?
 I love it!

 I think I’m leaving the bayside chapter to more amazing homes for my next trip because they are just another good story and the sizes of them all blow me away every time.

 I always wonder if people who actually own these homes know how lucky they are/appear.
 It’s just such an unattainable wealth to me and believe me, if I ever win the lottery, I will make one of those multi-million dollar homes mine because this place of the Jersey Shore has my heart in every way.

 I hope you enjoyed seeing all these pretty homes as much as I do when I take my runs and walks.

-And if you are interested in seeing other designer homes I’ve visited then you can check out the HGTV Dream Home on Martha’s Vineyard, the Southern Living Idea House on Bald Head Island, the Philadelphia Magazine’s Design Home, beautiful Jersey shore homes with Bahama shutters, or the fun Upside Down House in Wertheim Germany.
+And if you are interested in seeing other designer homes I’ve visited then you can check out the HGTV Dream Home on Martha’s Vineyard, the Southern Living Idea House on Bald Head Island, the homes of Bald Head Island NC, the Philadelphia Magazine’s Design Home, beautiful Jersey shore homes with Bahama shutters, or the fun Upside Down House in Wertheim Germany.